 Conducting a proper benefits investigation offers huge advantages for both healthcare providers and their patients.
 It’s not just an administrative task, it’s a strategy for financial stability and a better patient experience.

 One of the biggest headaches in healthcare billing is the claim denial.
 For medical billing teams, automating these checks can reduce rework and speed reimbursement.
-A surprising number of these denials stem from simple eligibility or benefit errors.
-In fact, industry data shows that eligibility mistakes can account for 15% to 30% of all claim rejections.
+A surprising number of these denials—with initial denial rates reaching nearly 12% in 2024—stem from simple eligibility or benefit errors.
 By verifying everything in advance, providers can submit “clean claims” that get paid on the first try.
-This drastically reduces the time and money spent on rework and appeals, leading to a much healthier cash flow.
+This drastically reduces the time and money spent on rework and appeals, as reworking a single denied claim can cost an average of $25.
+This leads to a much healthier cash flow.

 A successful benefits investigation follows a structured workflow.
 Each step builds on the last to create a complete picture of the patient’s coverage.